-Secretary’s budget is $__10______ per month.
+Secretary’s budget is $__10.00______ per month.
 (Started-up amount is $60 per year.

-Mileage reimbursement for travel is Forty cents ($0.40) per mile.
+Mileage reimbursement for travel is forty cents ($0.40) per mile.

 Food reimbursement is twenty-five dollars ($25.00 per day for specified individuals.
 (See Article 16).

-76

-L
+Audit’s budget is $10.00 for printing report.

+Total monthly expenses $3,576.00

+ARTICLE 20

-PARLMENTARY AUTHORITY
+PARLIAMENTARY AUTHORITY

 The rule as contained in the current edition of Robert’s Rule of Order.
 (Newly Revised), shall utilized to expedite the business of the West End Area Service Committee in cases to which they are applicable and in which they are not inconsistent with these guidelines.
 The Temporary Working Guide to the Service Structure may also be used and any special rules that the committee may adopt.